-BYU’s Department of Linguistics offers a minor and a certificate in teaching English to speakers of other languages (TESOL).
-Students may earn a minor or a minor and certificate.
+BYU’s Department of Linguistics offers a minor and a certificate in teaching English to adult speakers of other languages (TESOL).
+Students may earn either a minor alone or a minor and certificate.

 Note: For education majors, the TESOL K-12 minor is available to those earning a teaching major and leads to an ESL Endorsement.
 It is offered through the School of Education.
 Contact the David O. McKay School of Education Advisement Center for the Teaching English Language Learners (TELL) program.